Patrick Wisdom Player Props: Cubs vs. Padres

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Patrick Wisdom?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Patrick Wisdom At The Plate

-- Wisdom has 34 hits, which leads Chicago hitters this season, while batting .213 with 21 extra-base hits.
+- Wisdom leads Chicago with 34 hits, batting .207 this season with 21 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks 147th in batting average, 137th in on-base percentage, and 17th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 155th, his on-base percentage ranks 147th, and he is 22nd in the league in slugging.

-- Wisdom has picked up an RBI in 27.1% of his games this year, with two or more RBI in 16.7% of his games.
-He has also plated three or more runs in four contests.
+- Wisdom has had at least one RBI in 26.5% of his games this year (13 of 49), with more than one RBI eight times (16.3%).
+He has also been responsible for three or more of his team's runs in four contests.

-- In 45.8% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (12.5%).
+- In 44.9% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (12.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.